-Research [conducted by Florida International University] from May shows dangerously high levels of mercury in shark fins sampled from markets in China and Hong Kong.
-On average, the mercury levels were six to ten times higher than what a safe level of mercury would be considered in Hong Kong.
-When humans have prolonged exposure to mercury, this can lead to brain and central nervous system damage, as well as interfere with foetal cognitive development.
+Research [conducted by Florida International University] from May 2020 shows dangerously high levels of mercury in shark fins sampled from markets in China and Hong Kong.
+On average, the mercury levels in samples from Hong Kong were six to ten times higher than what would be considered a safe level.
+Prolonged exposure to mercury can lead to brain and central nervous system damage in humans, as well as interfere with foetal cognitive development.

-In World’s Biggest Tiger Shark?, tiger shark expert Garza swims alongside Kamakai, who she says was the “biggest toothy shark” she’s ever seen up close.
+Garza swims alongside tiger shark Kamakai, who is the “biggest toothy shark” she’s ever seen up close

 KG: I’m obsessed with the tiger shark’s belly – it’s like this soft marshmallow fluff.
 Sometimes when you have to redirect them, they’ll do this rolling thing and your hand just sinks in like [it would on] a mattress.